ajoslin/stylin/README.md

 #### `stylin.rule(key, style) -> undefined`

 Creates a global rule.
-Use it for font-faces at the like.
+Use it for font-faces and the like.

 Passes a prefixed rule object to [FreeStyle#registerRule](https://github.com/blakeembrey/free-style#rules).